paldhous/ucb/2015/dataviz/md_raw/class14.md

 ### How to proceed

-- Download [this folder](data/week14.zip) to you desktop and unzip.
+- Download [this folder](data/week14.zip) to your desktop and unzip.
 It contains the JavaScript and CSS files necessary to draw an NVD3 chart.

 - Use the WDI package to obtain the [data](http://data.worldbank.org/indicator/EN.ATM.CO2E.KT) from the World Bank's World Development Indicators site.
 Download the data for all countries in the first instance.
 The indicator name is `EN.ATM.CO2E.KT`.